 Toronto justified this cost because it stood as a symbol.
 The city’s tallest structure (at the time) and two buildings in one.
-City Hall was here until 1966.
-The building remains a Courthouse to this day.
+City Hall was here until 1966 and it remains a Courthouse to this day.

 Poor Building Decision

 Gargoyles hang out from the clock tower.
-Look up from the street and they seem like simple design choices, but closer you see a Gothic surprise.
+Look up from the street and they seem like simple accents, but a closer view shows off a Gothic surprise.

-Remains EJ Lennox’s poor decision.
-Not thinking of Canadian winters.
+Remains EJ Lennox’s bad decision.
+Not thinking of Canadian Winters.
 He should have known these thin statues wouldn’t survive.
-Maybe he was distracted after facing countless challenges from contractors and city officials.
-The building was completed with gargoyles.
+Maybe distracted after facing countless challenges from contractors and city officials.

-They lasted until 1938 when a large piece broke off and fell to the street below.
+The Gargoyles lasted until 1938 when a large piece broke off and fell to the street below.
 Another came off and crashed through an upper floor ceiling.
-They were quickly removed and the building remained gargoyle-free.
-In 2003 the much safer bronze replicas were installed.
+They were removed and the building remained gargoyle-free until 2003 when much safer bronze replicas were installed.

-Lennox got some revenge.
+Lennox got revenge.
 He had caricatures carved of all those who made things difficult during construction.
 Fitting his face is included…

 Almost Torn Down by Eatons

 In 1965 Eatons wanted to expand their mall.
-The new City Hall opened at Nathan Phillips Square, moving this function from Old City Hall.
+New City Hall was opened at Nathan Phillips Square, moving this function from Old City Hall.
 Toronto considered it.
 The ancient structure was costly.

 Enter the “Friends of Old City Hall”, a group dedicated to saving it for future generations.
 They succeeded.
 In 1989 Old City Hall was declared a National Historic Site.